CDLUC3/mrt-doc/design/queue-2023/states.md

   - check if collection is held
   - status = Held
 - Pending --> Processing
+  - status = Processing
+- Held --> Processing (admin function)
+  - status = Processing
+- Processing --> Failed
+  - status = Failed
+  - set error_message
+- Processing --> Reporting
   - based on the payload
     - single - we start a 1 job batch
     - object manifest - we start a 1 job batch
-    - manifest of manifest - create N job entries and create the array in the batch object
+    - manifest of manifest - create N job entries and create the array of jobids in the batch object
-    - QUESTION: if manifest of zips - defer zip download to job OR catch potential errors here
+    - manifest of zips - create N job entries and create the array of jobids in the batch object
-    - RESUME here
-      - QUESTION: could we always create a job using a URL?
-        - url to a pre-signed file upload (single file)
-          - we could force the Merritt UI to ALWAYS create a presigned file upload
-        - url to a pre-signed file upload (manifest)
-          - we could force the Merritt UI to ALWAYS create a presigned file upload
-        - url to an entry in manifest of manifests
-        - url to a zip entry in a manifest of manifests
-  - construct JOB object
+  - construct JOB object(s)
-  - construct job folder
+  - construct job folder(s)
-  - retreive manifest payload and save to job folder
+    - folder creation could be defererred to the job step
   - create jobs in job queue
   - we create status array
-- Held --> Processing (admin function)
-- Processing --> Failed
-- Processing --> Reporting
-- Reporting --> Failed (Reporting)
+  - status = Reporting
 - Reporting --> Completed
+  - send summary email
+  - status = Completed
+- Reporting --> Failed
+  - this occurs when at least one job has occurred
+  - status =  Failed
-- Failed --> Processing
+- Failed --> Processing_Resumed
+  - status = Processing_Resumed
+- Processing_Resumed --> Completed
+  - detect any updated statuses and report them
+  - status = Completed
+- Processing_Resumed --> Failed
+  - detect any updated statuses and report them
+  - status = Completed
 - Failed --> Deleted (admin function)
+  - status = Deleted
 - Held --> Deleted (admin function)
+  - status = Deleted

 ## Job Queue